TinyHome Cohousing,

 The Vision

-The Common Ground Community Development team are exploring the feasibility of creating an affordable, ecological TinyHome Cohousing-style neighbourhood in Te Tauihu (Nelson–Tasman).
+The TH Cohousing Development team (team name TBD) are exploring the feasibility of creating an affordable, ecological TinyHome Cohousing-style neighbourhood in Te Tauihu (Nelson–Tasman).

 This initiative brings together elements of: